cnobile2012/python-thunderborg/docs/source/usage.rst

     ERROR:root:ThunderBorg not found on bus 0 at address 0x15
     ERROR:root:ThunderBorg could not be found; is it properly attached, the correct address used, and the I2C driver module loaded?

-Opps, what happend?
+Opps, what happened?
 Well there are two issues here.
 The first one is easy to fix.
-You run this on your computer or a Reaspberry Pi with no ThunderBorg board attached, duh.
+You run this on your computer or a Raspberry Pi with no ThunderBorg board attached, duh.
 The second issue is a bit more subtle.
 Log messages are going to the screen.
 How do we get them in a file for later use.